Resilient NeighborhoodsCollective Actions. Shared Solutions

 What is a Resilient Neighborhood?

 Resilient Neighborhoods are places conducive to life, like our native ecosystems, which are naturally regenerative and resilient.
-Looking to nature as our guide, we envision neighborhoods that are better equipped to adapt and thrive in the face of environmental, social and economic change.
-Foundational elements include vegetation and trees that create shade, provide habitat and clean the air; food-producing landscapes; and sustainable water management practices focused on secondary water sources, stormwater diversion and groundwater recharge.
-The people in a Resilient Neighborhood are deeply connected — both to each other and to their collective land and native ecosystems.
-By coming together through this shared mission, authentic and enduring relationships have a chance to flourish through creating the vision and the act of making these physical changes to communities, creating a robust web of support and resources that are a critical element of community resilience and an import asset in times of need.
+Looking to nature as our guide, we envision neighborhoods that are better equipped to adapt and thrive in the face of environmental, social and economic changes.
+Foundational elements include vegetation and trees that create shade, provide habitat and clean the air, food-producing landscapes, and sustainable water management practices focused on secondary water sources, stormwater diversion and groundwater recharge.
+The people in a Resilient Neighborhood are deeply connected to each other, and to their collective land and native ecosystems.
+By coming together through this shared mission, authentic and enduring relationships have a chance to flourish through both the visioning process and the act of installing these physical retrofits, creating a robust web of support and resources that are a critical element of community resilience and an import asset in times of need.

 Our Vision for the Resilient Neighborhoods Program

-Our vision for the Resilient Neighborhoods program is uniting neighbors to work collaboratively, with the support of the greater community, to transform their block — building a robust and regenerative urban ecosystem that mimics nature in performing valuable functions like producing food, filtering air and cycling water.
+Expanding on our Sustainable Backyards initiative, our vision for the Resilient Neighborhoods program is to unite neighbors in working collaboratively, with the support of the greater community, to transform their block into a robust and regenerative urban ecosystem that mimics nature in performing valuable functions like producing food, filtering air and cycling water.
 We hope to create a culture of collaboration and mutual investment in a brighter future, instilling new social and environmental connections within communities across the county.
-We aim to demonstrate the potential for Resilient Neighborhoods to better serve both people and the planet, encourage replication, and inform policy thinking that will foster an environment supportive of this type of approach.

-If you’re interested in learning more or getting involved, contact Resilient Neighborhoods Program Manager Kassie Munro at firstname.lastname@example.org
+If you’re interested in learning more or getting involved, contact Resilient Neighborhoods Program Manager Jonathan Erwin at firstname.lastname@example.org